 Now what do I do?

-In short, make the mindset shift of consumption to production.
+In short, makes the mindset shift from consumption to production.

 Instead of watching Netflix all day, create a short film.
 Instead of buying a new outfit, make one.
 Instead of reading a book, write one.

 When you start creating, you’ll realize a few magical things: You’ll learn new skills.
 You’ll meet new people.
 You’ll open the doors to new opportunities.